AlastairZeved/Gregorian-Mode/README.md

 ## Security

 There is nothing executable here.
-Gregorian Mode is markdown instructions, not code: `plugin.json` declares metadata only, and all behavior comes from three skills, one slash command, and one subagent that Claude Code loads from the paths declared in `.claude-plugin/plugin.json`.
+Gregorian Mode is markdown instructions, not code: `plugin.json` declares metadata only, and all behavior comes from five skills that an agent loads from the paths declared in the manifest.
 The plugin makes no network calls, defines no hooks, and runs nothing.

 Two things to know before relying on it:

-- **The approval gate is an instruction, not a lock.** The audit and the `/fix-my-design` command are instructed to present findings and change nothing until you approve.
+- **The approval gate is an instruction, not a lock.** The audit and the fix procedure are instructed to present findings and change nothing until you approve.
 That is a prompt-level discipline, not a runtime guarantee — review the findings yourself before approving anything.
-- **The skills auto-fire.** Claude Code reads each skill's `description` field and loads it whenever the session matches its triggers — `form-is-function` activates for any session touching a design or product decision.
+- **The skills auto-fire.** Agents read each skill's `description` field and load it whenever the session matches its triggers — `form-is-function` activates for any session touching a design or product decision.
 If you do not want that posture in a session, disable the plugin rather than arguing with it mid-session.

 ## Background